Convective adjustment scheme in the generic PCM

 Overview of the convadj routine

 The dry convective adjustment is simply a scheme which accounts for the fact that a thermally unstable profile will rapidly be mixed by unresolved (sub-grid-scale) vertical motion and brought back to being stable.
-This process will not only affect the temperature of the parcel but also winds (as the convective motion also transports momentum).
+This process will not only affect the temperature of the parcel but also tracers and winds (as the convective motion also transports momentum).

 Description of assumptions and computations